fabianferno/accio/README.md

 - With our minimal UI, using Accio is a piece of cake.
 You can choose your mode of login either via email-passwsord/SSO
 - After logging in, you'll be prompted to provide your server credentials in input fields
-- Click submit and voila!
+- Fill them, click submit and voila!
 Your cred is saved, easy-peasy right

 ## Editing & sharing